-Since a long time, the art and science of graphology have been used as a tool to interpret the personality of a person.
+For a long time, graphology has been used to interpret the personality of a person.

 1622 – Foundation of Modern Graphology

-Italians were the major contributors in the field of graphology.
+Italians were significant contributors in the field of graphology.
 It is from Italy that it gained recognition as a subject all over the world.

 Graphology emerged as a tool to analyze handwriting in Britain in the 18th century.
 Gainsborough and several other graphologists have analyzed handwriting during that period.

 Abbe Flandrin and Jean Michon from Paris used the word "graphology" for the first time in 1871.
-The word is a combination of two Greek words "graph" meaning writing and "ology" meaning study.
+The term combines two Greek words, "graph," meaning writing, and "ology," meaning study.

 Michon collected and studied thousands of handwriting samples for many years and published his system of analysis.

-The book, “Character and Handwriting” by Crepieux-Jamin established the rules which make graphology a real science of observation based on classified knowledge.
+The book “Character and Handwriting” by Crepieux-Jamin established the rules that make graphology a genuine science of observation based on classified knowledge.

 France laid the foundation for the formal study of graphology.
-Graphology is now taught across the world including Europe, Israel, North and South America, India and China.
+Graphology is now taught worldwide, including in Europe, Israel, North and South America, India, and China.

-Dr. Ludwig Klages, a well known German philosopher and father of modern graphology, published many books on Graphology.
-‘Handwriting and Character’ and ‘The Problem of Graphology’ are among his most popular books.
+Dr. Ludwig Klages, a well-known German philosopher and father of modern graphology published many books on graphology.
+‘Handwriting and Character’ and ‘The Problem of Graphology’ are among his most famous books.

 He defined the principles of graphology.
 Some of these principles are still used by many graphologists today.